| The Tavern,

 served twenty years with the United States Air Force.

-Max is a native German and lives in Abingdon with his
+Max is a native German and resides in Abingdon.

 |